ebastler/zmk-designguide/readme.md

 ![Schematic of USB Port and protections](img/usb_port_and_protections_1.png)

 J2 is a 4pin JST SH connector with the correct pinout to be used with the ai03 unified daughterboard standard.
 It would for example be compatible with [the various ai03 unified revisions](https://github.com/ai03-2725/Unified-Daughterboard).
 No ground filtering is present on this connector, since it is expected to be done on the daughterboard.
+If you plan on using an early/cheaper version without filtering, connect it before the input filters instead.

 U2 is a cheap and widely used dataline-protector diode + TVS array.
 It can protect up to 4 data pins (only 2 are used in this case, you could use the remaining two for CC1/CC2 datalines) against voltages higher than VBUS or lower than GND, and the integrated TVS will dissipate any voltage higher than 5 V (or lower than GND) on VBUS.
 Together with the fuse (F1) this forms an effective crowbar-like protection circuit against over-voltage or reverse-voltage on the supply lines.